 - SIBBG: Sierra Interagency Black Bear Group.
 No longer operating, this group required a bear canister to last a full hour against a black bear.
 This certification is accepted or required at many national parks, national forests, and recreation areas.

 - IGBC: Interagency Grizzly Bear Committee.
 This group is still certifying new canisters, and is the standard certification for most areas in the US.
 This certification requires that a canister withstand a full hour against a grizzly bear.
+You can check out their current list of approved bear-proof products here.

 National parks and forests will often cite one of those certifications in their food storage requirements.
 When planning your next backpacking trip, research the area you’re headed to and make sure your bear canister will meet the requirements.